-Under IRC (1), state housing credit agencies must develop a QAP that is approved by the governmental unit having jurisdiction over the state; CHFA's QAP is approved by the Governor.
+Under IRC §42(m)(1), state housing credit agencies must develop a QAP that is approved by the governmental unit having jurisdiction over the state; CHFA's QAP is approved by the Governor.
 The QAP must have the following characteristics:

-1. Identifies the selection criteria to be used for determining housing priorities that are appropriate to local conditions.
-The selection criteria must include project location, housing needs characteristics, project and sponsor characteristics, tenant populations with special needs, public housing waiting lists, tenant populations of individuals with children, projects intended for eventual tenant ownership, the energy efficiency of the project, and the historic nature of the project.

-2. Gives preference to projects serving the lowest income tenants, for the longest periods, located in qualified census tracts, and which will contribute to a concerted community revitalization plan.
+- 1. Identifies the selection criteria to be used for determining housing priorities that are appropriate to local conditions.
+The selection criteria must include project location, housing needs characteristics, project and sponsor characteristics, tenant populations with special needs, public housing waiting lists, tenant populations of individuals with children, projects intended for eventual tenant ownership, the energy efficiency of the project, and the historic nature of the project. - 2.
+Gives preference to projects serving the lowest income tenants, for the longest periods, located in qualified census tracts, and which will contribute to a concerted community revitalization plan.

 Developers must commit to set-aside a certain percentage of units, deemed qualified units that are affordable to households earning at or below specific income levels.
-There are three set-aside options, including an Income Averaging set-aside that was made possible by the 2018 Consolidated Appropriations Act:
+There are three Minimum Set-Aside (MSA) options, including an Income Averaging set-aside that was made possible by the 2018 Consolidated Appropriations Act:

-- 20-50 Test: A minimum of 20% of the units must be affordable to households earning at or below 50% Area Median income (AMI); - 40-60 Test: A minimum of 40% of the units must be set aside for households earning at or below 60% AMI; and - Income Averaging Test: A minimum of 40% of the units must be set aside for households whose qualified incomes on average do not exceed 60% AMI.
-Qualified units can have a set aside of 20%, 30%, 40%, 50%, 60%, 70% or 80% AMI.
+- 20-50 Test: A minimum of 20% of the units must be affordable to households earning at or below 50% Area Median income (AMI); - 40-60 Test: A minimum of 40% of the units must be set aside for households earning at or below 60% AMI; and - Income Averaging Test: A minimum of 40% of the units must be set-aside for households whose qualified incomes on average do not exceed 60% AMI.
+Qualified units can have a set-aside of 20%, 30%, 40%, 50%, 60%, 70% or 80% AMI.

 The 9% LIHTCs are awarded based on an annual competitive funding round.
 Currently, the 4% LIHTCs are awarded through a non-competitive, ongoing, open-application process.
 Applicants are advised that the 4% LIHTCs may become subject to a Notice of Funding Availability (NOFA), which will be duly announced on CHFA's website if applicable.
-Applicants seeking 4% LIHTCs as part of a Department of Housing (DOH) competitive funding round application will be subject to the DOH rating and ranking process.